 CCC 2794: "This biblical expression does not mean a place ('space') but a way of being; it does not mean that God is distant, but majestic."
 The phrase qualifies Pater not geographically but ontologically — distinguishing God from all earthly fathers while preserving the intimacy of Abba.
 CCC 2796: "When the Church prays 'our Father who art in heaven,' she is professing that we are the People of God, already seated 'with him in the heavenly places in Christ Jesus.'"
 Heaven is not a location away from us but a mode of transcendent being toward which our adoption in Christ already orients us.

-CCC 2807: "The word 'sanctified' here should be understood not primarily in its causative sense (to make holy) but above all in an evaluative sense: to recognize as holy, to treat as holy."
+CCC 2807: "The term 'to hallow' is to be understood here not primarily in its causative sense (only God hallows, makes holy), but above all in an evaluative sense: to recognize as holy, to treat in a holy way."
 The petition echoes Ezekiel 36:23 ("I will show the holiness of my great name") and asks both that we recognise God's holiness and that our lives make it visible to the world.
-CCC 2814: "The sanctification of his name among the nations depends inseparably on our life and our prayer.
-We ask God to hallow his name, which means, above all, that we ourselves be made holy."
+CCC 2814 teaches that "the sanctification of his name among the nations depends inseparably on our life and our prayer" — for, in the words of St. Peter Chrysologus quoted there, "God's name is blessed when we live well, but is blasphemed when we live wickedly."
 The first petition is therefore simultaneously an act of praise and a commitment of the person praying.

 CCC 2816: "In the New Testament, the word basileia can be translated by 'kingship' (abstract noun), 'kingdom' (concrete noun) or 'reign' (action noun).
 The Kingdom of God lies ahead of us."
 The verb adveniat (present subjunctive of advenire) carries the urgency of eschatological longing — "let it come!" — with the same spirit as Maranatha, "Come, Lord Jesus" (1 Corinthians 16:22; Revelation 22:20).
-CCC 2818: "The Lord's Prayer is the prayer of the end-time.
-It is the prayer 'until the coming of our Lord Jesus Christ.'"
+CCC 2818 explains that the petition "thy kingdom come" "refers primarily to the final coming of the reign of God through Christ's return" — yet, far from withdrawing the Church from the world, this longing "commits her to it all the more strongly."
 The petition holds together what is already present (the Kingdom inaugurated by Christ) and what is yet to come (its eschatological fulfilment).

-CCC 2825: "Jesus's filial acceptance of this petition is fulfilled in his agony in the garden, by his 'Fiat' to the Father's will."
-The Latin fiat — "let it be done" — is the same word as Mary's at the Annunciation (Luke 1:38) and Jesus's prayer in Gethsemane (Luke 22:42).
-CCC 2827: "We ask our Father to unite our will to his Son's, in order to fulfill his will, his plan of salvation for the life of the world."
+CCC 2824 recalls that in the prayer of his agony Jesus "consents totally" to the Father's will: "not my will, but yours be done."
+The Latin fiat — "let it be done" — is the same word as Mary's at the Annunciation (Luke 1:38) and echoes Jesus's prayer in Gethsemane (Luke 22:42).
+CCC 2825: "We ask our Father to unite our will to his Son's, in order to fulfill his will, his plan of salvation for the life of the world."
 The petition asks for nothing less than the conforming of the human will to the divine will, not by coercion but by love — praying to want what God wants, as completely as the angels and saints in heaven want it.

 A Note on the Doxology